chrisdaaz/static-web-scholcomm/content/tutorials/github.md

 This tutorial introduces [GitHub](https://github.com/) as a static website publishing platform.
 No installation of any software is required, however, you will need a GitHub account. **This tutotial is estimated to take between 30 and 60 minutes to complete.**

-[GitHub](https://github.com) is a platform for hosting [Git](https://git-scm.com/) repositories containing source code for software packages.
-It's popular website for finding open source projects and communicating with users of specific software packages.
-While fine tuned for software development teams, GitHub is increasingly being used for academic research and writing.

 **Topics Covered**

 {{< toc >}}